codecallogic/fabworkflows/README.md

 # Getting Started

 To set up the project locally follow these steps.
 Please note that these steps are for the client side of the project.
-For server side guide and set up contact us.
+For server side guide and set up clone server side code.
 Server installation is required to run the software.

 <p align="right">(<a href="#top">back to top</a>)</p>